wdawson/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 How do you become a high performing team using containers, continuous delivery, and Kubernetes?
 This is where [Jenkins X](https://jenkins-x.io) comes in.

-> "The idea of Jenkins X is to give all developers their own nevil seafaring butler that can help you sail the seas of continuous delivery."
+> "The idea of Jenkins X is to give all developers their own naval seafaring butler that can help you sail the seas of continuous delivery."
 > &mdash; [James Strachan](https://twitter.com/jstrachan)

 {% img blog/spring-boot-jenkins-x/jenkins-x.svg alt:"Jenkins X Logo" width:"300" %}{: .center-image }